Traffic sources report

 Views resulting from links outside of YouTube, such as Google search, Facebook, and other websites.

-- Unknown - direct: These are views of unknown referrer on mobile apps, as well as direct traffic on the YouTube watch and channel pages for the selected date range and region.
+- Unknown - direct: These are views of unknown referrer on mobile apps, external websites, as well as direct traffic on the YouTube watch and channel pages for the selected date range and region.
 Other possible origins of direct traffic include email and instant messaging clients or, copying and pasting a URL into the browser.

 - Unknown - embedded player: Views from videos embedded on other websites.
 In this report it’s not possible to see which sites are embedding your videos, to get this information for individual videos, visit the Playback locations report.